Try it free

 Which CrowdStrike security findings does Dynatrace import?

-The integration ingests endpoint detections from CrowdStrike Endpoint Detection and Response.
+The integration ingests endpoint detections from CrowdStrike Endpoint Detection and Response and threat reports from CrowdStrike Threat Intelligence based on the ingestion configuration.

-• On the first ingest, Dynatrace fetches detections generated in the last m days, where m is set by the Security events initial fetch time window option in the monitoring configuration.
+• On the first ingest, Dynatrace fetches detections and threat reports generated in the last m days, where m is set by the Security events initial fetch time window option in the monitoring configuration.

-• On subsequent runs, the extension checks for new detections every n minutes, where n is set by the Security events ingest frequency option in the monitoring configuration.
+• On subsequent runs, the extension checks for new detections and threat reports every n minutes, where n is set by the Security events ingest frequency option in the monitoring configuration.

-• Only new and updated findings are ingested.
+• Only new and updated events are ingested.

-Which extension fields are added to the core fields of events ingested from CrowdStrike?
+Which extension fields are added to the core fields of security events ingested from CrowdStrike?

 The crowdstrike namespace is added for CrowdStrike-specific attributes on top of the core security event schema.
 The full upstream payload is stored in event.original_content.